 - 1 teaspoon unrefined salt

-- Wash and peel the potatoes, then chop roughly into 1-inch pieces.
+- Wash and peel the potatoes.
+Wash and peel the potatoes, then chop roughly into 1-inch pieces.
 Place the pieces in the insert of an Instant Pot and add 1 cup water.

-- Choose the “Manual” setting and cook on high pressure for 12 minutes, then let the pot depressurize for five minutes or so before opening the vent and releasing the pressure.
+- Cook the potatoes.
+Choose the "Manual" setting and cook on high pressure for 12 minutes (15 minutes if you're above sea level), then let the pot depressurize for five minutes or so before opening the vent and releasing the pressure.
 (Word to the wise: Potato water will splatter considerably if the pressure is still high, so cover the vent with a tea towel or dish cloth before turning it.)

-- Remove the insert and place on a heatproof counter or cutting board (as the bottom of the pot will still be quite hot).
-Mash the potatoes until they are mealy and in small pieces, then add the butter, milk, sour cream, salt, and pepper and mix until well incorporated.
+- Mash the potatoes.
+Remove the insert and place on a heatproof counter or cutting board (as the bottom of the pot will still be quite hot).
+Mash the potatoes until they are mealy and in small pieces, then add the butter, cream, salt, and pepper and mix until well incorporated.
 Taste and adjust seasonings as desired, adding more butter or cream if necessary.

 - To serve, mince the chives and sprinkle generously over the potatoes.